-One of the primary reasons Dr. Comizio says that the timing of when to get a breast reduction is so personal, is because many Morristown women of childbearing age have different goals for family planning.
-Among those who think or know they want to have children, there are different goals and desires on how to feed future children.
-Breast reduction surgery cuts through breast ducts and can impact future breastfeeding.
-That being said, it is possible to breastfeed after having breast reduction surgery.
-However, not every women who desires breastfeeding has success in doing so – regardless of whether they have had surgery on their breasts.
-Therefore, a general rule of thumb is if a New Jersey women feels 100% that breastfeeding is the only way to go in feeding their future children, these women are recommended to wait until after they have completed pregnancy and lactation before having surgery.
-There are other Northern New Jersey women who are more open to formula feeding, if necessary, and are experiencing severe breast related symptoms.
-These women may choose to obtain a smaller more comfortable breast size before having children so they can feel healthier and more comfortable as they start their family.
+One of the primary reasons Dr. Comizio believes that timing of a breast reduction is personal, is because many women of childbearing age have different goals for family planning.
+Among those who think or know they want to have children, there are different goals and desires for breastfeeding.
+Breast reduction surgery includes incisions through breast ducts and can impact future breastfeeding – however, it is still possible to breastfeed after having breast reduction surgery.
+Success with breast feeding is not always guaranteed – regardless of whether a woman has had surgery on their breasts.
+Therefore, a general rule of thumb is if a women feels 100% confident she would like to breastfeed her children, it is usually recommended to wait until after they have completed pregnancy and lactation before having surgery.
+If there are issues breastfeeding, it will also help eliminate breast reduction surgery as the cause.
+If a mom is open to formula feeding due to issues with breast feeding, it may be beneficial to have a smaller, more comfortable breast size prior to having children to alleviate any additional pain or issues.

-As you can see, there are a variety of things to consider when it comes to determining the right age to have a breast reduction performed.
+There are a variety of things to consider when it comes to determining the right age to have a breast reduction performed.
 Each candidate is different and unique, and therefore, there’s no one-size-fits-all answer.
-This is why it’s so important to be honest and open with Dr. Comizio about your medical issues associated with your large breasts, as well as family planning goals if you’re of childbearing age.
-By working together, the two of you can determine the best possible timing to proceed with your breast reduction surgery.
+A consultation with Dr. Comizio will give you an opportunity to discuss your medical issues associated with large breasts and family planning goals.
+She partners with each patient to determine the best possible timing to proceed with your breast reduction surgery.

-To schedule an initial consultation with Dr. Comizio regarding breast reduction and the timing of the surgery, call her Morristown office today at (973) 775-9248.
+To schedule an initial consultation with Dr. Comizio regarding breast reduction surgery, call (973) 775-9248.